Ammunition Breakdown - 9mm vs 30 Super Carry

 9mm ammunition, also known as 9x19mm or 9mm Luger, is a popular handgun cartridge that was developed by Georg Luger in 1902.

-It is used by many military, law enforcement, and civilian shooters around the world.
 The cartridge was originally designed for use in the Luger pistol, but it is now used in a wide variety of firearms.

 The 9mm cartridge is a rimless, straight-walled pistol cartridge that is 9mm in diameter (hence the name).